Trumanchho/omr-jianpu-melody-generator/README.md

 - Created React frontend to scan Jianpu sheets and generate melodies using latest model
 - Flask for backend
 - Improved segmentation results for connected underlines
+#### Features
+- Complete UI for uploading, generating, and editing melodies
+- Image preview for scanned pages
+- Melody playback and downloadable MIDI file
+- Custom key transcription and tempo adjusting
+- Manual editing for lines and individual symbols in case of hallucination

 ### Running the Web App
 **Requirements**